bigbridge-nl/product-import/doc/database.md

 * The fields 'deferred_stock_update' and 'use_config_deferred_stock_update' that are available in the ui of 'Advanced Inventory' are not stored and not used by Magento [https://community.magento.com/t5/Admin-Configuration-Questions/Use-Deferred-Stock-Update/td-p/67547]
 * The eav attribute 'quantity_and_stock_status' is unofficially deprecated and not used [https://magento.stackexchange.com/questions/139840/what-is-the-real-usage-of-product-attribute-quantity-and-stock-status]
+* There is an attribute "minimal_price", but I don't think it is actually used.
+There is confusion about the use of minimum advised price (MAP) and manufacturer's suggested retail price (MSRP).
+Check [https://github.com/magento/magento2/issues/5662]